Aventus-Network-Services/aventus-dapp-proposals/README.md

 ## Aventus DApp Proposal Standard
 The Aventus DApp Proposal Standard is the standard to which all competition entries should adhere.
 The purpose of it is to ensure a minimum quality standard in entries, and a selection of information about a proposal that makes it easy for the public and the judging panel to understand and evaluate it relative to other proposals in a fair and complete manner, judging its overall utility for the ecosystem.

+For an example. check out [the CinemaTix example proposal](https://github.com/AventusSystems/aventus-dapp-proposals/issues/1), which shows a basic version of what is expected from a proposal (we hope your proposals are a bit more detailed).

 All proposals should be structured as follows: